OracularIS/smartdevops/docs/setupguide/issuemain/reopening.md

-# Reopening a Closed Issue
+# Reopen a Closed Issue
  Issues marked as Completed are considered closed.

  To reopen a closed issue follow the following steps: